 Windows and doors $3548

 Exterior finishing $831

 Interior finishing $1178

 (incl. suspended ceiling)

-As the printer prints self-bearing walls and partitions, it allows to save up to 70% on erecting building boxes compared to traditional construction techniques, such as with block method,because each block has to has to be put in place, cut to size and aligned.
-Also there is the necessity to bring the required equipment and tools to the construction site, replace them after breakage, unload materials, oversee the builders.
+As the printer prints self-bearing walls and partitions, it allows to save up to 70% on erecting building boxes compared to traditional construction techniques, such as with block method, because each block has to be put in place, cut to size, and aligned.
+Also, there is the necessity to bring the required equipment and tools to the construction site, replace them after breakage, unload materials, oversee the builders.
 Often there is a risk of human error, and completion of a standard cottage house on average can take up to two months.

 The total size of the construction savings can’t be hard fixed, since it does not depend only on the work of the 3D printer, which is not involved in other construction works.
 Desires and imagination of the building owners will influence the choice of materials for furnishing, insulation, engineering and, consequently, the total price.
 But the savings on your building walls will always be the same.

-Now we can say with confidence that with Apis Cor solution, the construction 3D printing has leaped to a new evolutionary stage.
+We can state with confidence that construction 3D printing has leaped to a new evolutionary stage.
 The Apis Cor company and its partners are confident that the house in Stupino was the first step that can convince the world that 3D technology in the construction market is a reality.